Nynros/InternetSecurity/README.txt

 Settings -> Autofill and passwords -> Payment methods -> Disable all Useful Extensions -> Proton Pass: Free Password Manager (if you're using ProtonPass) - https://shorturl.at/XmdJZ Restart the Brave-Browser and check your changed settings

+There is no complete opt-out option in Brave at the moment and maybe new brave version will activate Leo again

 Topic: Speedtest Internet
 ------------------------------